 What is a subgenre?

 If we go back far enough in the lineage of storytelling, we eventually arrive at ancient Greek theater, which reached its height around 700 BC.
 Within ancient Greek theater, there were only two recognized genres: comedy and tragedy.
 All of the stories told on these ancient stages fell into one of these two categories, but could be further classified into subgenres.
 These days, we have more primary genres to choose from such as drama, comedy, horror, thriller, musical, or action.
-From these parent genres, we can then classify individual stories into more specific subgenres.
+From these parent genres, we can then classify individual stories into more specific categories.

 - Smaller, more specific genres within other genres